David Pledger

 He established the Collaboration Project between the Australia Council for the Arts and the IETM.
-In 2004 he directed two shows in the Melbourne Festival.
+In 2004 he directed two shows at the Melbourne Festival.

 Pledger's work is featured in Melbourne Now Limited Edition (NGV, Australia, 2013); Multimedia Performance (Macmillan, UK, 2012) and Making Contemporary Theatre (MUP, UK, 2010).

 He works as an advocate for artists.
 In 2008 he attended the 2020 Summit as a delegate in the Creative Australia stream.